Louis3112/crud_taxi_datastruct/README.md

 2. Queue (for order queues)
 3. Stack (for access data car)

-The project is developed using Functional programming, C++ language, runs on CLI, and requires only a minimal set of library to use (doesn't require installing any library from outside)
+The project is developed using Functional programming, C++ language, runs on CLI, and requires only a minimal set of library to use (doesn't require installing any library from outside).

 This is a simple project so don't expect anything from it

 ## :arrow_forward: **Installation and Usage**